robinsones/Data-Day-Talk/data_day_script_accompanying.md

 Let's say we wanted to know the numbers of NAs in each column.
 We can use `is.na` to change each entry in a column to TRUE or FALSE, depending on whether it's NA, and then sum the column (because `TRUE` evaluates as 1 and `FALSE` as 0) to get the total number of NAs.

-To do this for every column, we can use `purrr::map_df`, which applies the given function over the whole dataset, column by column, and returns a dataframe with the same column name and one row representing the number of NAs in each column.
+To do this for every column, we can use `purrr::map_df`, which applies the given function over the whole dataset, column by column, and returns a dataframe with the same column names and one row representing the number of NAs in each column.
 If you're used to the `apply` family of functions, `purrr` offers the same capabilities in a more consistent way.
+The `_df` part of the function represents what we want back (a dataframe); using `map` would get us a list.

 ```r